 – Terri

 And (if using) add some cream cheese to really amp up the creaminess even further.
-Finally, you’ll return the chicken to the crockpot and add some fresh lemon juice to brighten everything up – and just like that you’ll have your very own, wholesome & homemade soup!
+Finally, you’ll return the chicken to the crockpot and add some fresh lemon juice to brighten everything up, and just like that you’ll have your very own, wholesome & homemade soup!
+And for a creamy corn chowder variation, my instant pot chicken corn chowder uses sweet potatoes and regular potatoes for a filling and wholesome soup.
+Or, for another light slow cooker chicken soup perfect for summer, my summer crockpot chicken soup uses fresh vegetables and Mexican-inspired spices.

 A white bowl filled with slow cooker chicken and corn soup on a white background, with a napkin on the side.